 Actions not aligned with a Lawful Neutral character

-- Accept a bribe from a group of criminals not to turn them over to the authorities.
+- Accepting money from a bad guy to not turn them over to the authorities.

-- Betraying your allies to get a promotion.
+- Breaking promises to your allies to get a promotion.

 - Giving all your gold to the homeless.

-- Breaking your pact with your guild after a heated argument.
+- Breaking your pact with your guild after an argument.

-- Keeping most of the loot for yourself instead of sharing it equally among your allies.
+- Keeping the loot for yourself instead of sharing it equally among your allies.

 - Falling asleep during your night watch.